Simultaneous Speech Extraction for Multiple Target Speakers under the Meeting Scenarios: Introduction

-It is worth noting that conference speech usually has a long duration and contains both single-talker and overlapped voice segments.
-Thus, it is feasible to use the single-talker segments labeled by the diarization system as the reference speech for participants instead of obtaining additional speech for enrollment.
-Speaker Diarization (SD)~\cite{wang2018speaker,sell2018diarization} technology is very suitable for this role.
+It is worth noting that speech in the meeting scenario usually has a long duration and contains both single-talker and overlapped voice segments.
+Thus, it is possible to use the single-talker segments as the reference speech for participants instead of obtaining additional speech for enrollment.
+Speaker Diarization (SD)~\cite{wang2018speaker} technology is very suitable for this role.
 SD aims to slice different speaker segments in a continuous multiple speakers conversation and determine which speaker each segment belongs to.
-More recently, MC-TS-VAD~\cite{wang2022cross}, which selects TSVAD as the post-processing module and employs cross-channel self-attention, achieved the best result in the Multi-party Meeting Transcription Challenge (M2Met).
+More recently, MC-TS-VAD~\cite{wang2022cross}, which selects TSVAD as the post-processing module and employs cross-channel self-attention, achieved the best result in the Multi-party Meeting Transcription Challenge (M2Met)~\cite{Yu2021M2MetTI}.

-In this work, we propose the SD-MTSS framework, which is a speech extraction method for multiple target speakers.
-It associates target speech separation with speaker diarization and selects the TSVAD system as the speech diarization network.
-Based on the decisions from TSVAD~\cite{Ding2020PersonalVS}, we can obtain each speakers' reference speech directly from the mixed audio.
-In the separation stage, each speaker's reference speech are fed into the Multiple Target Speech Separation network (MTSS).
-The MTSS model infers each speaker's mask simultaneously and limit their estimated masks to be sum to 1.
-We consider that the energies of different speakers at each time-frequency cell are not independent of each other.
-Moreover, SD-MTSS set the non-target single-talker voice to silence using the binarized TSVAD decision, just like what~\cite{Lin2021SparselyOS} does.
-To the best of our knowledge, this work is the first to use diarization results for simultaneously extracting speech from multiple target speakers.
+In this work, we propose the MTSS model, which is a speech extraction method for multiple target speakers.
+The MTSS model infers each speaker's mask simultaneously and limits their estimated masks to be sum to 1.
+We consider that the energies of different speakers at each frame are not independent to each other.
+Moreover, we propose the SD-MTSS framework, which associates target speech separation with speaker diarization.
+We select the TSVAD system as the speech diarization network.
+Based on the decisions from TSVAD~\cite{Ding2020PersonalVS}, we can obtain each speaker's reference speech directly from the mixed audio.
+Then, each speaker's reference speech is fed into the MTSS module in the separation stage.

 The rest of this work is organized as follows.
-In Section 2, we present the architecture of the proposed SD-MTSS method.
-In Section 3, we report the experimental results and discussions.
-The conclusions are drawn in Section 4.
+In Section 2, we present the architecture of the proposed MTSS and SD-MTSS models.
+In Section 3, we report the experimental setup.
+In Section 4, we report the results and discussions.
+The conclusions are drawn in Section 5.